NoesisGUI

 XAML assets

-When you drag and drop XAML files into your project 'Asset/' folder, Unity will automatically create a NoesisXaml asset with its corresponding thumbnail and preview window.
+When you drag and drop XAML files into your project 'Assets/' folder, Unity will automatically generate a NoesisXaml asset for each file.
+These assets come with a thumbnail preview and a dedicated preview window, making it easier to identify and work with your UI files directly within the Unity Editor.

 Note

-Window root elements are not supported by NoesisGUI in Unity, as the windowing system is provided by Unity engine itself.
-Instead we recommend to use Page, UserControl, or any Panel class as the XAML root.
+'Window' root elements are not supported by NoesisGUI in Unity, as the windowing system is provided by the Unity engine itself.
+Instead, we recommend using 'Page', 'UserControl', or any 'Panel' class as the XAML root.

 Unity3DTutorialImg20.png